PiotrekKowal/unboxed-ideas/README.md

 ## What is this?

-Application which uses TRIZ methodology to solve any sorts of problems.
-Those methods were created to help engineers in their work, but they can be used in every area.
+Application uses TRIZ methodology to solve any sort of problems.
+Mentioned  methods were created to help engineers in their work, but they can be used in other areas as well.

 ## Features used